The Veterans Asset Protection Trust

-But if you’re a veteran, a properly created VAPT could allow you to protect your assets—including your home—without losing your veteran’s benefits, or becoming ineligible for Medicaid.
+If you’re a veteran, a properly created VAPT could allow you to protect your assets—including your home—without losing your veteran’s benefits, or becoming ineligible for Medicaid.

 Keep in mind though, that Medicaid has a look-back period where they check for any transfer of assets into a trust or to another person (or persons) that has occurred within the five years prior to applying for Medicaid.
 That means, if you’ve set up your trust within five years of needing Medicaid, the trust may not be effective in shielding your assets from being counted as income.
 In order to be effective, these types of trusts need to be set up and funded five years before you’ll need any kind of long-term care.

-Here are some details about the Veteran Asset Protection Trust, or VAPT:
+Details about the Veteran Asset Protection Trust

 - The veteran is the grantor of the trust.
 The veteran’s children are usually the assigned beneficiaries.